-- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the Short-circuit detection node - a) for non-directional short circuit detection devices select the variable you wish to import in the dialog that opens b) for directional short circuit detection devices with a trip alarm link the variable with Triggering and add the appropriate direction:
+- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the Short-circuit detection node - a) for non-directional short circuit detection devices Click on the ... button in the Triggering property select the variable you wish to import in the dialog that opens The properties for the direction remain empty - b) for directional short circuit detection devices with a trip alarm link the variable with Triggering and add the appropriate direction: Forwards: link a variable to the Forwards property c) for directional short circuit detection devices without a trip alarm